frc1675/brownbook/labs/lab-2-math.md

 ### Exercise #2

-1. Modify the MathExercise program to have two double variables and assign them any values.
+1. Modify the MathExercise program to have two double variables and assign them any two values.
 2. Write a program that prints "Both positive" if the first double AND the second double are greater than 0.
 Otherwise, it should print "Not both positive".
 3. Change the values of the variables so that you get the other result.